andreped/tumor-growth/README.md

 # tumor-growth
-This project contains the source code relevant for the study entitled _"Growth patterns of meningiomas followed by repeated MRI scans"_.
+This project contains the source code relevant for the study titled _"Growth patterns of meningiomas followed by repeated MRI scans"_.

 ## Implementation setup